4GeeksAcademy/master-javascript-programming-exercises/exercises/146.3-ArrayToObject/README.md

     {firstName: 'Mary', lastName: 'Jenkins', age: 36, role: 'manager'}
 ]
 ```

-Note that the input may have a different number of rows or different keys than the given sample.
+## 💡 Hint:

++ Note that the input may have a different number of rows or different keys than the given sample.
 For example, let's say the HR department adds a `tshirtSize` field to each employee record.
 Your code should flexibly accommodate that.